The post Lesson: Ang Sinina Ko’ng Bag’o (My New Dress) first appeared on Teaching With Orff.

 The post What’s Cool for Back at School? first appeared on Teaching With Orff.

-Lessons with Mr. Willowby’s Christmas Tree
+]]>The post Lessons with Mr. Willowby’s Christmas Tree first appeared on Teaching With Orff.

-Mr. Willowby’s Christmas Tree is a charming children’s book about a too-tall Christmas tree that keeps getting whittled down, providing Christmas joy for a variety of humans and animals alike, from a wealthy man to a mouse.
+]]>Mr. Willowby’s Christmas Tree is a charming children’s book about a too-tall Christmas tree that keeps getting whittled down, providing Christmas joy for a variety of humans and animals alike, from a wealthy man to a mouse.
 I actually don’t remember how I learned about the book, but it has yielded a variety of ideas for Christmas from K-6.

 I have used “O Christmas Tree” (the first two lines) as a musical tie-in with this story.
 Included here are two lesson plans: one for kindergarten and one for sixth grade.
 The kindergarten lesson plan is easily adapted for first grade and second grade.
 The sixth-grade lesson plan can be adapted accordingly for the other grades.